-Method Comment Compliance with regulatory requirements/standards The importance we give to the environment goes beyond legal requirements.
+Method Comment , The importance we give to the environment goes beyond legal requirements.
 As we continue our operations, we act on the basis of our Sustainability Strategy and Environmental Policy when it comes to efficient use of energy, management of greenhouse gas emissions, prevention of waste generation, protection of biodiversity and natural heritage.
 IAll activities are carried out in accordance with the national regulations on the environment, obligations arising from international conventions and environmental awareness.
-Dedicated budget for energy efficiency energy ene Financial optimization calculations We carry out operations aimed at optimizing energy consumption.
+Dedicated budget for energy efficiency Annually, energy budgets and energy efficiency investment budgets are designated, projects are materialized.
+At the beginning of each year, targets aimed at reducing energy consumption are designated and at the end of the every year, compliance status with planned target is followed.
+We carry out operations aimed at optimizing energy consumption.
 Financial optimizations are made in energy efficiency and investment paths are opened.
 Short and medium term energy efficiency projects are constantly monitored, financial optimization is made and implemented in a short time.